 - The Beginning of a Paperless Office – whenever transitioning to a document management system, you should always keep your physical files around for a while until you are sure everything is working properly.

-Read more about which files you should keep in both formats on the Lifehacker website.
+Read more about which files you should keep in both formats on the Business news daily website.

 Having A Hard Time Determining When To use Paper Files vs Digital Files?
 Record Nations Can Help!

 At Record Nations, we specialize in partnering you with the best records management provider in your area.
 We can help you determine which files should say paper vs being converted to digital.
 From there, we turn over the project to a service provider who will help get your job done with ease.

 It doesn’t cost anything to receive our consultation on your project, so nothing should stop you!
 Just fill out the form to the left or call us at (866) 385-3706.